 - Alaska Plan carriers with individualized performance plans requiring them only to maintain service at existing levels over the program’s 10-year support term do not have defined deployment obligations and therefore do not have to file in the HUBB (although they were subject to the five-year service milestone certification that applied to all Alaska Plan carriers as of the end of 2021).
 USAC encourages these carriers to certify annually that they did not deploy service to any new locations during the previous year.
 If these carriers do deploy new locations or upgrade service to existing locations at any speed, they should report those locations in the HUBB.
 An Alaska Plan carrier may become subject to defined deployment obligations due to changed circumstances (such as access to new middle-mile capacity) and may get credit for any locations certified before those revised obligations become effective.

-- July 1: Submit speed and latency test data from performance measures testing conducted in the previous calendar year at a random sample of locations with active subscribers reported in the HUBB.
+- July 1: Submit speed and latency test data from performance measures testing conducted in the previous calendar year at a random sample of locations reported in the HUBB that have active subscribers.
 (USAC encourages carriers to file and certify test results on a quarterly basis after each quarter’s testing is complete.)
 Submit speed and latency test data in the Performance Measures Module.

 - July 1: Certify financial and operational data collected by FCC Form 481.